zorowangtt/phdthesis/source/09_chapter1_intro.md

 This interdependence poses further complexities in accurately characterizing the site-specific thermal transport properties.
 To tackle these challenges, we have developed a theoretical model known as the _linear-homopolymer-like model_, which incorporates the autocorrelation function formalism with cross-correlation corrections.
 This model aims to address the intricacies associated with boundary effects and the interplay between conformational fluctuations of neighboring residues.
-We have applied this model to investigate the thermal transport properties of HP36, an $\alpha$-helical protein, providing valuable insights into the site-specific thermal conductivity within the protein.
 By employing this theoretical framework, we aim to enhance our understanding of how thermal energy is transmitted and distributed at the residue level within proteins, considering both local and global factors.
+By applying this model, we aim to investigate the thermal transport properties in proteins, and provide valuable insights into the site-specific thermal conductivity within the protein.

 <!-- cha4: the introduction of heat-energy transfer
     - debating of efficiency of different types of interactions